MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

 # Architecture Decisions

+### Technology Decision – Structured Template Format

+**› Issue:** Decision about which technology stack to use for Bagisto.

+**› Importance:** High – Influences development speed, maintainability, and community involvement.

+**› Decision:** Chose Laravel (PHP) for the back end and Vue.js for the front end.

+**› Status:** Accepted and implemented.

+**› Group:** Technical Leadership Team

+**› Assumptions:**
+- A strong PHP developer community is available.
+- Laravel offers rapid development and built-in features like routing, ORM, and queues.
+- Vue.js offers reactive UI and is beginner-friendly.

+**› Alternatives:**
+- Symfony with React.js
+- Node.js with Angular
+- Full-stack JavaScript (e.g., MERN)

+**› Arguments:**
+- Laravel has excellent documentation and developer productivity features.
+- Vue.js integrates well with Laravel and offers a lightweight footprint.
+- Large number of developers already proficient in Laravel and Vue.js.

+**› Implications:**
+- Faster onboarding for PHP/Vue developers.
+- Easier contribution from the open-source community.
+- Solid ecosystem and long-term maintainability.

+**› Possible negative impact on quality:**
+- Limited support for highly scalable applications compared to Node.js or Java.
+- Tight coupling between chosen stack components may reduce portability.

 ### Architecture Pattern Decision

 **› Issue:** Decision about which architecture patterns to apply in Bagisto's system design.